Henry Willson: Later years and death

 In his later years, Willson struggled with drug addiction, alcoholism, paranoia, and weight problems.
 As his own homosexuality had become public knowledge, many of his clients, both gay and straight, distanced themselves from him for fear of being branded the same.

 In 1978, the unemployed and destitute agent moved into the Motion Picture & Television Country House and Hospital until his death from cirrhosis of the liver.
 He was 67 years old.

 With no money to cover the cost of a gravestone, he was interred in an unmarked grave in Valhalla Memorial Park Cemetery in North Hollywood, California.
 A headstone was eventually placed at his burial site with the epitaph "Star - Star Maker".

 In popular culture

+Andrew Robinson played Henry Willson in the 1990 TV movie Rock Hudson starring Thomas Ian Griffith as Hudson.

 Willson is portrayed by Jim Parsons in the 2020 Netflix miniseries Hollywood, a counterfactual re-imagining of post World War II Hollywood.

-Andrew Robinson also played Henry Willson in the 1990 TV movie Rock Hudson with actor Thomas Ian Griffith playing Roy Scherer, i.e. Rock Hudson.